getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 make
 make install
 ```
-The build files will appear in the build folder, you will need mostly `libcurl.a` and `libcurl.so` for Linux!
+The build files will appear in the build folder.
 Example path to build files is: `libcurl/builds/libcurl-x64-release-static/lib`